tracktownsoftware/SpreadsheetGearCodeSamples_VSCode/README.md

 This repository contains SpreadsheetGear sample code for .NET6 WPF, .NET6 Windows Forms, ASP.NET Core, and Jupyter Notebook applications.

 Visual Studio Code (VSCode) is a source code editor that runs on Windows, Linux and MacOS.
-VSCode does not have all the features of the Visual Studio IDE.
-This repository is based on a fork of SpreadsheetGear/SpreadsheetGearExplorerSamples, but project organization has been simplified for VSCode's file based approach.
+This repository is based on a fork of SpreadsheetGear/SpreadsheetGearExplorerSamples, but project organization has been simplified for VSCode's folder based approach with only one solution (.sln) and project (.csproj) per folder.

 * **Sample code for SpreadsheetGear in Visual Studio Code on Windows:**
   *   [SpreadsheetGearExplorerSamples_WPF](/SpreadsheetGearExplorerSamples_WPF) - Contains C# sample code for WPF.